Joshfairhead/Obsidian/assets/Templates/Daily Template.md

 **Rope**
-- Friday 12th October: TheNewCommonSense Conf
 - 19:00; Wednesday 13th October: Movement Class
 - 20:00; Thursday 14th Oct: Twelve Levels of the Universe of Observation
 - 20:00; Thursday 21st Oct: The Qualities of Energy at Each Level
 - 20:00; 28th October: Pattern Thinking with Qualitative Systems
 - 20:00; 4th November: Reciprocal Maintenance and the Eight Cosmoses
+- Friday 12-14th November: TheNewCommonSense Conf
 - 20:00; 11th November: Transcending the Limitations of Space-time
 - 20:00; 18th November: The Nature and Condition of Humanity
 - 20:00; 25th November: Cosmogenesis and Intelligent Evolution